 Messi would go on to better that 38-goal tally in the two following seasons, scoring 45 and 50 respectively as Barca won the championship, while also securing their third Champions League in six seasons.
 Messi followed up his goal against Manchester United in the 2009 Champions League final with a fiercely struck shot against the same opponents in the 2011 showpiece.

-The Argentinean, who has won the Fifa World Player of the Year award in 2009, 2010, 2011 and 2012 may lack the personality of Maradona, but he has no trouble expressing himself on the pitch, and Barca's decision to improve his wages and buy-out clause on more than one occasion reflect this.
-He is now Barcelona's record scorer after an astonishing haul of 73 goals in the 2011-12 season.
+The Argentinean, who won the Fifa World Player of the Year award in 2009, 2010, 2011 and 2012 may lack the personality of Maradona, but he has no trouble expressing himself on the pitch, and Barca's decision to improve his wages and buy-out clause on more than one occasion reflect this.
+He is now Barcelona's record scorer and produced the astonishing haul of 73 goals in the 2011-12 season.

 In 2013 Messi scored 91 times to set a new record for goals scored in a calendar year, surpassing Gerd Muller's total of 85 in 1972.